Author:

 Riga

-The tradition of dancing in Riga brings together people of a wide variety of ages and professions who have knowledge and/or interest in cultural heritage, folklore, People's music and dances, and the leisure of active time.
-The Community actors are both people who have been active in it for several decades and people who have been involved in it for a short period of time, but maintain contacts with Community actors and join Community activities as soon as they have such a chance.
-The Community members shall be combined with specific skills and knowledge as well as a sense of farming and belonging to the Community.
-The Community actors are proud and aware that their skills, knowledge and leisure form are special, linked to the preservation and maintenance of cultural heritage.
+The tradition of dancing in Riga brings together people of all ages and professions who have knowledge and/or interest in cultural heritage, folklore, folk music and dance, as well as active leisure activities.
+Dancers range from people who have been actively involved for decades to people who have been involved for a shorter period of time, but keep in touch and join community activities as soon as they have the opportunity.
+Dancers share specific skills and knowledge, as well as a sense of community and belonging.
+Dancers are proud and aware that their skills, knowledge and leisure activities are special, linked to the preservation and maintenance of cultural heritage.

-Overall, the Community is inclusive and friendly, but as all activities are voluntary, the level of activity of each participant depends on its own wishes, interests and opportunities.
-The Rîga Dance Community is not a formal organisation and therefore the accounting of its members is not carried out.
-The Community is composed of a part of the folklore members of Riga and Pieriga, as well as stakeholders and dance enthusiasts who do not work in any folklore together, but often participate in dance evenings, festivals and camps organised by the Community.
-The Rīga dancing in the Community is people who play and/or dance dancers, and they are mostly familiar with each other.
-However, not everyone knows everyone, the more active musicians and dancers are in part in some years.
-Those who have been active in youth and in the years of their studies, when they get married and become parents, often don't attend dancing events for a while, then, when they look at them, they try to visit them.
-Others from active dancers or musicians become more active organisers of events.
-In general, a number of thousands of people have been involved in Community activities, but they are considered by those who have acquired a circle of friends within the Community and have developed better skills to dance and play.
-During events, the number of participants varies from one musicist and some dancers to a whole musical orchestra (more than 10) and several hundred dancers.
-The most widely visited events are festivals and dancing nights, as well as camps and sometimes dance evenings.
-E-mail letters with information on dancing events regularly receive more than 200 Community participants, but many more information is collected on social networks and dancing websites.
-It is therefore possible to claim that the dance tradition in Riga combines several tens of assets and several hundred less active dancers, musicians, event organisers and supporters.
+Overall, the community is inclusive and friendly, but as all activities are voluntary, each participant's level of activity depends on their own preferences, interests and abilities.
+The Riga Dance Community is not a formal organisation and therefore no records are kept of its members.
+The community is made up of some members of folklore groups officially active in Riga and the Baltic Sea Region, as well as interested people and dance enthusiasts who are not active in any folklore groups, but occasionally or frequently participate in the dance evenings, festivals and camps organised by the community.
+The Riga dance community is made up of musicians and dancers who mostly know each other.
+However, not everyone knows everyone, as the most active are partly replaced every few years.
+Those who were active when they were young and during their studies, and then get married and become parents, often do not attend dance events for a while, then return as their children get older.
+Others go from being active dancers or musicians to becoming more active event organisers.
+In total, several thousand people have been involved in community activities over time, but those who have made friends within the community and developed better dancing and musical skills consider themselves to be part of the community.
+The number of participants during the events varies from one musician and a few pairs of dancers to a whole orchestra of musicians (more than 10) and several hundred dancers.
+The most widely attended events are festivals and dance nights, as well as camps and sometimes dance evenings.
+More than 200 members of the community regularly receive emails with information about the dances, but many more get their information from social networks and dance websites.
+Therefore, it is possible to say that the tradition of dances in Riga unites tens of active and hundreds of less active dancers, musicians, event organisers and supporters.

 Importance in Community Life

-The most active members of the Community are engaged in dancing and/or playing every day or almost every day.
-Less active follow up activities and engage in, for example, monthly, annual festivals, or when they have such a chance.
-Since the tradition of dancing brings together musicians, dancers and organisers of events (which are often musicians and/or dancers), skills and knowledge and activities (contacts with Community actors, meetings, events) require regular involvement both individually and with other Community actors.
-For Community actors, the tradition of dancing is an important part of their identity.
-One is a part or complement to their professional activities (folklore clusters, musicians, event organisers), others associated with leisure time.
-The most active part of the Rîga dance Community is a lifestyle, the Community is the circle of their closest friends and their membership of the Community and the maintenance of traditions is an integral part of their lives.
-Many dance traditions provide satisfaction with their contribution to the preservation of the Latvian cultural heritage, encourage the search and study of the People's music and dance increasingly deeper, share and implement explored life, thus bringing not only their own level of personal skills and knowledge, but also the overall level of the Community.
+The most active members of the community dance and/or play almost every day.
+The less active follow the activities and get involved, for example, once a month, during the annual festivities or whenever they have the opportunity.
+As the tradition of dances brings together musicians, dancers and event organisers (who are most often musicians and/or dancers themselves), the skills and knowledge, as well as the activities (contacting community members, meetings, events), require regular involvement, individually and with other community members.
+For community members, the tradition of dancing is an important part of their identity.
+For some it is part of or complementary to their professional activity (folklore group leaders, musicians, event organisers), for others it is a hobby.
+For the most active, dancing is a way of life, the community is their closest circle of friends, and belonging to this community and the tradition is an integral part of their lives.
+For many, maintaining the dance tradition gives them the satisfaction of contributing to the preservation of Latvian cultural heritage, encourages them to search and explore folk music and dances more deeply, and share and put what they have learned into practice, raising not only their personal level of skills and knowledge, but the overall level of the community.

 Activities/Actions

-The tradition of dancing in Riga is the combination of traditional dances and their melodies, dancing and musicisation, and the tradition of transfer traditions.
-Dancers take the form of the dancing of people in the People's dance by the socialization of live music, festival celebrations or entertainment.
-The content of the element is composed of dances in Latvia (including local interpretations of the dances), whose horeography and musical accompaniment have occurred most often in the 19 th century and early 20 th century, and they are recorded in ethnographic or folklore collection expeditions in the 20 th century or seen dancers from neighbouring country musicians and dancers.
-Dancing music is performed by traditional musical instruments who know dance melodies.
-The most skilled dancers, when they connect to unprecedented dancers who watch and repeat the dance steps.
-The time of each dancing is slightly different, as it builds on the location of musicians and dancers.
+The tradition of dances in Riga is a set of traditions of learning, dancing, playing and passing on traditional dances and their melodies.
+Folk dances are danced by groups of people to live music for socialising, celebrating festivals or for entertainment.
+The content of the element is composed of dances in Latvia (including local interpretations of the dances), whose choreography and musical accompaniment have occurred most often in the 19th and early 20th century, and were recorded in ethnographic or folklore collection expeditions in the 20th century or performances by dancers and musicians from neighbouring countries.
+Dancing music is performed on traditional musical instruments by musicians who know dance melodies.
+The most skilled dancers lead inexperienced dancers, who watch and repeat the dance steps.
+The scheduling of each dance is slightly different, as it depends on the location of musicians and dancers.
 In essence, dancing is a tradition-based improvisation according to the participants and the situation.
-The tradition of dancing includes not only the conduct of dancing but also the preparation for it - search for and learning of new dances and melodies, planning, organisation of events, issuing of records, documenting and studying the tradition.
+The tradition of dancing includes not only dancing but also the preparation for it - search for and learning of new dances and melodies, planning, organisation events, issuing of records, documenting and studying the tradition.

 Beliefs, Rituals, Unwritten Rules

-Dancing and musical music have been a public character since their start.
-It is not a family tradition but a social activity for socialisation.
-The tradition of dancing in Riga includes the acquisition of the musical instruments and dancing skills of the People's musical instruments, as well as the specific melodies and dance steps.
-It takes place on the spot at dancing evenings, joining and watching from more experienced Community actors, as well as attempts from the know-how and individual notes, music and dance video material.
+Dancing and music have had a social character since their start.
+It is not only a family tradition but a social activity for socialising.
+The tradition of dancing in Riga includes learning to play the musical instruments and dancing skills of the folk music instruments, as well as the specific melodies and dance steps.
+It takes place on the spot during dance evenings, joining and watching more experienced Community members, as well as rehearsals and individual notes, music and dance videos.

 History

-Already an ancient dancing is one of the activities of society in socialisation, celebrating festivals or performing rituals.
-Historically, the traditions of dancers have been formed in a peasant environment by interacting with the influence of the city.
+For centuries, dancing is one of the activities of society for socialisation, celebrating festivals or performing rituals.
+Historically, the traditions of dancers have been formed in a peasant environment, interacting with the influence of the city.

-In Latvia, the first news of dancing, known as the lecture, is already in the 16 th century.
-In the 19 th century, the tradition has already been recorded many times, including special dance events and dancing in annual festivals and family honors, most often in wedding.
-Since the mid-19 th century there have been evidence of dancing of cadriils, valleys and different names of the People's dance.
-At the beginning of the 20 th century, the dancing of his joy was mainly in greenery and vecherinks, wedding, after talks.
-Mostly dancers were young people aged 16 and over when they married or had children.
-In the mid-20 th century, and in the second half of the second half, an increasing number of balls danced from the People's dance repertoire, however, following the activities of folklore movement in the 80 s and 90 s, dancing dancing in Riga and regular dancing evening traditions were born with new strength.
-Since then, many more dances and their melodies have been extracted from the expeditions.
+In Latvia, the first records of dancing, known as jumping, is from the 16th century.
+By the 19th century, the tradition had already been recorded many times, including special dance events and dancing in annual festivals and family celebrations, most often weddings.
+Since the mid-19th century there has been evidence of dancing of cadriils, waltzes and different folk dances.
+At the beginning of the 20th century, dancing for fun was mainly done at green balls, evening parties, weddings, and after clean-ups.
+Mostly dancers were young people aged between 16 and when they married or had children.
+In the middle and second half of the 20th century, an increasing proportion of ballroom dances moved away from the folk dance repertoire, but following the activities of the folklore movement in the 1980s and 1990s, dances in Riga and the regular tradition of dance evenings were revived with renewed vigour.
+Since then, many more dances and their melodies have been obtained from the expeditions.

-In the 1990 s and the first half of the 2000 s, dancing club dance evenings were the only regular dance evenings available to the public in Latvia, the most active participants in folklore movement from other places in Latvia.
-Gradually, inspired by ideas and learning from Riga dancing club repertoire and experience, dancing clubs were formed and dance evenings in Cēsis, Ogre, as well as in Kekava, Rēzekne, Koknesse, Daugavpils and elsewhere.
+In the 1990s and the first half of the 2000s, dance club dance evenings were the only regular dance evenings available to the public in Latvia, the most active participants in folklore movement from other places in Latvia.
+Gradually, inspired by ideas and learning from Riga dance club repertoire and experience, dance clubs were formed and dance evenings were held in Cēsis, Ogre, Kekava, Rēzekne, Koknesse, Daugavpils and elsewhere.
 It is thus possible to claim that the tradition of dancing in Riga has been a source of inspiration for the whole dancing movement in Latvia.
 To a large extent, it is still.

-By 1999, the informal name of the municipality of Riga was a dancing club because it was called dancing evenings.
-When the most active dancing club dancers formed a dance set and started to participate in folklore festivals, the Riga dancing club (RDK) became the name of a folklore set.
+Until 1999, the informal name of the Riga dance community was the Dance Club, because that's what the dance evenings were called.
+When the most active dancers formed a dance set and started to participate in folklore festivals, the Riga dancing club (RDK) became the name of the folklore group.
 This transition is the basis for the uncertainties arising from the folklore set (RDK), dancing or dance evening and the Community name.
 Since this transition, the Riga dancing Community, which is much wider than THE RDK, does not have a single name.

-It is very important to emphasise that the defeated dance repertoire in a revised history has never been “purely Latvian”.
-The names of the dances recorded in the 19 th century often indicate the dance of French, Swedish, Russian and other peoples, and the records of the newspapers show that, as early as the mid-19 th century, dancers, cadrivers and other dances known foreigners are dancing (it is mentioned in their diaries by Anders Schönen during the expedition of the Liv bank, as well as Julius Durings during the visit of Dundaga Manor).
-The Dance History researcher Sandis Zučiks, studying the issues of dance origin, often came to the conclusion that the so-called Latvian dances have a true origin outside the borders of our country, and often, since the time of their emergence, these dances have started to dance and have acquired local variants in Latvia for just a few years.
-Similar conclusions have been drawn, for example, by the researchers of fairy-tales, as well as by the researchers of the clothing history, namely contact, interaction and continuous development, and the similarity between the various cultural and historical regions, and also with areas outside Latvia, is more than a difference.
-The assumption that there is a single source of origin in folklore, but in ethnography, significant differences between regions and peoples, emerged at the start of these research sectors and was promoted in the United Nations process in the 19 th century, but was later used for ideological purposes in strengthening the identity of national countries to World War II.
-These findings are currently being reviewed and corrected or even discarded in scientific research.
+It is important to emphasise that popular dance repertoire has never been "purely Latvian" in the history of Latvian dance.
+The names of the dances recorded in the 19th century often indicate dances of French, Swedish, Russian and other peoples, and records show that, as early as the mid-19th century, waltzes, quadrilles and other dances known to foreigners (mentioned in diaries by Anders Schönen during the expedition of the Liv bank, as well as Julius Döring, during a visit to Dundaga Manor).
+The dance history researcher Sandis Zučiks, studying dance origin, often came to the conclusion that the so-called Latvian dances have their true origin outside the borders of our country, and often, since their emergence, these dances have started to acquire local variations in Latvia after just a few years.
+Fairy-tale researchers and researchers of the history of clothing have come to similar conclusions, i.e., there has always been contact, interaction and constant development, and there are more similarities between different cultural and historical regions and also with territories outside Latvia, than there are differences.
+The assumption of a single origin in folklore and significant regional and national differences in ethnography originated in the early stages of these fields of research, was popularised in the process of nation-building in the 19th century, and later skillfully used for ideological purposes to strengthen the identity of nation-states until World War II.
+These insights are now being revisited and corrected or even discarded altogether in scholarly research.

 Additional Information

-The tradition of dancing in Riga, which is based on traditional musical instruments and dancing, faces skills and knowledge in a number of other traditional cultural areas: the celebration of annual festivals and family honors, the making of musical instruments, the historical clothing and its imitation, such as self-produced pastilles used for dancing.
+The dance tradition in Riga, which is based on traditional musical instruments and dancing, exposure to skills and knowledge in a number of other traditional cultural areas: the celebration of annual festivals and family honours, the making of musical instruments, the historical clothing and its imitation, such as home-made pastilles used for dancing.

 Masters

-The Community is large and has many significant musicians, dancers, new Community participants, event organisers and researchers.
-Examples of bright examples include:
+The Community is large and has many significant musicians, dancers, new participants, event organisers and researchers.
+Bright examples include:

-Ilga Reizniece – play and teach dancus, Raitis Sondors – play and dance, Anastasija Oļenkina – play and dance, Dace Circene – play and dance, organize events, Dina Liepa – play and train the young generation, organize events, Dace Prūse – play and teach traditional singing, Ieva Mūrniece – play and organize events, Jānis Zemgus Jātnieks – play and dance, Inga Holsta – dance and teach dancus, organize events, Jevgēnijs Mickevičs – dance and organize events, Sandis Zučiks – dance and does research on the history of the dance, works on folkdance.lv, Ieva Pīgozne – dance, organize events and does research on the dance tradition.
+Ilga Reizniece – plays and teaches dance, Raitis Sondors – plays and dances, Anastasija Oļenkina – plays and dances, Dace Circene – plays, dances, organises events, Dina Liepa – plays and trains youth, organises events, Dace Prūse – plays and teaches traditional singing, Ieva Mūrniece – plays and organises events, Jānis Zemgus Jātnieks – plays and dances, Inga Holsta – dances and teaches dance, organises events, Jevgēnijs Mickevičs – dances and organises events, Sandis Zučiks – dances and explores the history of dance, works on folkdance.lv, Ieva Pīgozne – dances, organises events and explores the dance tradition.

-In the past 30 years, it is possible to say that many hundreds of events have been organised: many dancing clubs, dancing evenings, dancing nights, festivals, camps, dancing - both separately and as an essential part of other events.
-As of the end of nineties, dance music albums, dance descriptions and videos were recorded and issued.
+In the past 30 years, it is possible to say that hundreds of events have been organised: many dance clubs, dance evenings, dance nights, festivals, camps, dancing - both separately and as an essential part of other events.
+From the late 1990s onward, dance music albums, dance descriptions and videos were recorded and released.

-Funding for dancing evenings, dancing nights, festivals, camps, dancing events, dancing description and video publication to date have been received from the State Culture Capital Foundation, Latvian Foundation and other, mostly local government project competitions.
-Similarly, the activities of the organisers of the events and the associated funding have been used.
-The co-financing of Community people is often used, as well as voluntary activities and projects.
+Funding for dance evenings, dance nights, festivals, camps, dance events, dance descriptions and video publication to date have been received from the State Culture Capital Foundation, the Latvian Foundation and other, mostly local government budgets.
+Similarly, the funding of the organisers and the funding they raise have been used.
+Co-financing with community members is often used, as well as volunteer activities and projects.

-As of the end of the eighties of the 20 th century, the dance tradition in Riga has experienced a huge increase in popularity.
-The dancing Community has become stronger in Riga.
+From the late 1980s onwards, the dance tradition in Riga has experienced a huge increase in popularity.
+The dance community has become stronger in Riga.
 It brings together several generations of musicians and dancers.
-Not only did the number and skills of dancers and musicians, but also general public awareness of dancers.
-Dancers in Riga have become one of the most popular traditional cultural activities recognised by the broader community.
-Dance description and video publications and Internet resources provide an opportunity to learn or repeat them outside organised events or attempts.
+Not only did the number and skills of the dancers and musicians increase, but also general public awareness of dances.
+Dances in Riga have become one of the most popular traditional cultural activities recognised by the broader community.
+Dance descriptions, video publications and Internet resources provide an opportunity to learn or repeat them outside organised events or rehearsals.

-The largest financing for the maintenance and development of the dance traditions in Riga to date and will continue to be obtained in the form of projects from the State Culture Capital Fund, as well as in the competitions of Riga City Council's cultural projects.
-The support of Riga City Council has so far also been received indirectly, namely through the provision of folklore sets and their activities (premises, transport), where the training of traditional musical instruments and dancers takes place.
-The Latvian Foundation has also supported the dance storage projects so far, it is planned to continue to participate in Latvian fund cultural projects.
-In addition to all the above-mentioned support, the Community actors with their enthusiasm, participation and volunteering are to be provided.
+The largest financing for the maintenance and development of the dance traditions in Riga to date, and will continue to be, is in the form of projects from the State Culture Capital Fund, as well as in competitions of Riga City Council's cultural projects.
+The support of Riga City Council has so far also been received indirectly, namely through the provision of folklore performances and their activities (premises, transport), where the training of traditional musical instruments and dancers takes place.
+The Latvian Foundation has also supported the dance archive projects so far, it is planning to continue to participate in Latvian Fund cultural projects.
+In addition to all the above-mentioned support, the Community actors with their enthusiasm, participation and volunteering are provided.

 Continuity/Development

-For the wider public to be informed and in support of the Community – to maintain the Folkdance website on dancing events and the dance storage of dances and their melodies; to organise publicity activities through the opportunities offered by modern technologies and social networks, to cooperate more closely with the media.
+For the wider public to be informed and in support of the community – to maintain the Folkdance website on dancing events and the archive of dances and their melodies; to organise publicity activities through the opportunities offered by modern technologies and social networks, to cooperate more closely with the media.

 Similar to many folklore genres and traditional cultural phenomena, research has so far focused on exploring the object – the collection and research of dance choreographs and melodies.
-Today research focuses on subjects research, namely the study of traditions at the time of tradition, its context, social aspects.
-It will therefore continue to explore the tradition of dancing in Riga by gathering information on current dance practices and context, as well as fixing the traditions in modern times, focusing on what dances and plays when the dance of dances is happening, how the prestige of the dancers, the image and the role in society as well as other aspects are changing.
+Nowadays, the focus of research includes the study of the subject, i.e., the study of the bearers of the tradition at the time of the performance of the tradition, its context and its social aspects.
+It will therefore continue to explore the tradition of dancing in Riga by gathering information on current dance practices and context, as well as capturing the manifestations of the tradition today, paying attention to who dances and plays, at what moments, how dances are learned, how the repertoire of favourite dances develops and changes, the prestige, image and role of dances in society, as well as other aspects.

-Organized dancing events: evening, nights, festivals.
-Organized dancing camps, masters, dance training video materials.
-The dance storage website is maintained and regularly supplemented with a database of publicly available dancers, their description, melodies, methodological materials, lectures and research results.
+Organised dance events: evening, nights, festivals.
+Organised dance camps, masters, dance training video materials.
+The dance archive website is maintained and regularly supplemented with a database of publicly available dances, their description, melodies, methodological materials, lectures and research results.
 Exchange of information with the calendar of events and the discussion platform for the coordination of opinions and addressing topical issues.
-The status of the National Intangible Cultural Heritage List of Latvia has been acquired.
+Inclusion in the National Intangible Cultural Heritage List of Latvia has been acquired.

-The planned measures will be carried out in the event of a dancing tradition for the maintenance and development of Riga, for research and promotion, for strengthening the Community, for the regular provision of dancing and playing practices, for the training of dancing and musical training, including the addition of training materials.
-The inclusion of the dancing tradition in the National Intangible Cultural Heritage List of Latvia will help to achieve the above objectives and obtain more funding for ensuring them, as well as the tradition of dancing in the tradition of songs and receive more attention and support at national level.
+The planned activities will be carried out to maintain and develop the tradition of dancing in Riga, to research and promote it, to strengthen the community, to ensure regular practice of dancing and playing, to provide training in dancing and music making, including the updating of training materials.
+The inclusion of the dancing tradition in the National Intangible Cultural Heritage List of Latvia will help to achieve the above objectives and obtain more funding to support them, as well as to consolidate the tradition of dances in the Song Festival tradition and gain more visibility and support at the national level.

-Many dancers are mostly entertainment, lack of knowledgeable and skilled dance and especially musicians.
-The preparation of such “upper-class specialists” does not take place in any camp or courses, as they become separate, particularly interested and motivated people, learning from their own and other experiences over the years.
-In order to avoid stagnating the tradition, particular attention should be paid to its development not only in space but also in quality, and therefore support for the preparation of skilled dancing musicians and dancers should be needed.
+For many, dancing is mainly entertainment, and there is a lack of knowledgeable and skilled dance instructors and especially musicians.
+The preparation of such “upper-class specialists” does not take place in any camp or courses, it is something that individual, dedicated and motivated people become, learning from their own and others' experiences over the years.
+In order to avoid stagnating the tradition, particular attention should be paid to its development not only in breadth but also in quality, which would require support for the training of skilled dance musicians and dance instructors.

-The tradition of dancing cannot evolve in the context of meeting restrictions.
-The crisis in the country also echoes the habits of people's leisure.
-After more difficult times, the tradition always requires recovery by investing in the promotion and training of additional works.
+The tradition of dances cannot develop if there are restrictions on meetings.
+The country's crises also affect people's leisure habits.
+After difficult times, the tradition always requires recovery by investing in the promotion and performance of additional works.

 Applicant